Tzvet05/INDULC/README.md

 The "help" option displays the usage help.
 It doesn't run the assembling process.

-#### Mute macro warnings
+#### Macro warnings

-`-m --mute-macro-warnings=[no]|yes`
+`-m --macro-warnings=no|[yes]`

-When the "mute macro warnings" option is enabled, the syntax warnings for macros whose identifier is identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.
+When the "macro warnings" option is disabled, the syntax warnings for macros whose identifier is identical to a flag mnemonic, to a register mnemonic, to a number, to the label definition keyword or to the macro definition keyword are muted.

 #### Output characters